Niemeyer-Research-Group/1DSweptCUDA/README.md

 | timestep(s) | Will give error if relevant ratio (dt/dx) is unstable.
 | finishtime(s) | Ending time for the simulation.
 Approximate for swept rule.
 | outputfrequency(s) | Checkpoint at which program writes out simulation results (i.e. every 400s).
 Example: if the finish time is 1000s and the output frequency is 400s, the program will write out the initial condition and the solution at two intermediate times (~400 and 800s)
-| algorithm | 0 for classic, 1 for swept
-| variant | 0 for standard shared memory swept, 1 for variant
+| algorithm | 0 for classic, 1 for shared swept, 2 for variant (hybrid or register)
 | SolutionfilePath | Path should point to .dat folder in Results file.
 Name should include problem and precision.
 Format: Line 1 is length of full spatial domain, number of spatial points and grid step, Other rows are results with format: variable, time, value at each spatial point.
 | TimingFilePath (Optional) | Path should point to .txt folder in Results file.
 Title should include problem, precision and algorithm.
 Format is #SpatialPoints, #ThreadsPerBlock, us per timestep.

 ## Directory Structure
-* SweptSource
+* __SweptSource__
-    * Contains the relevant source code for this project.
+    * Contains the relevant source code for this project (.cu) files.
+    * _myVectorTypes.h_: Modifies the CUDA VectorTypes header to allow vector operations on double3 and 4 data types.
-        * plotSolutions.py: Plot simulation results.
+    * _plotSolutions.py_: Plot simulation results with GUI.
-        * sweptPerformanceTest.py: Conduct a performance test on a single problem, precision and algorithm over a range of problem sizes and launch configurations.
+    * _sweptPerformanceTest.py_: Conduct a performance test on a single problem, precision and algorithm over a range of problem sizes and launch configurations.
-        * quickperform.py: Run all performance tests.
-    * All output from CUDA programs is kept in the Results folder.
-        * perfAnalysis: Parse timing output for all problems and produce performance plots.
-Plots and tables saved in Result plots folder in top level.
-    * Testing folder for accuracy tests of all problems.
+    * _quickperform.py_: Runs a full performance test suite.
+Takes a command line argument for # of test suites to run, defaults to 1.
+    * __Results__
+        * Contains results of performance test (as .txt and .h5) and results of simulation (as .dat) files.
+        * _perfAnalysis.py_: Parses results of performance tests and makes informative plots in __ResultPlots__ folder.
+    * __Testing__
+        * _KSDouble_Official.txt_: The official version of the KS result.
+Run with very small (10^-8) timestep.
+KS has no analytical solution so this is the basis for accuracy judgements.
+        * _testProcedure.py_: Python script that determines the consistency and accuracy of the programs.
+Consistency is measured by comparing the results of the versions (classic, swept, variant) to each other and cataloguing the differences in ResultPlots/ExactTesting/cinsistency.out.
+Accuracy is measured against analytic solutions (Heat and Euler Equations) or small timestep solution (KS equation.)
+Error plots available in ResultPlots/ExactTesting/.
+* __ResultPlots__:
-* Result plots: All plots for accuracy, simulation results, swept rule visualization, and performance results.
+    * All plots for accuracy, simulation results, swept rule visualization, and performance results.
+See [the plot readme](ResultPlots/PlotREADME.md) for further details.
-* Other top level folders
+* __pyAnalysisTools__
-    * Scratch pad for development of algorithms, unit tests, and intermediate versions to show effect of development process on performance.
+    * _Analysis_help.py_: Classes and functions for post-processing and analysis of performance.
+    * _main_help.py_: Classes and functions for collecting and parsing raw performance data.
+    * _result_help.py_: Classes and functions for parsing and plotting simulation data.
+* __docs__
+    * Explanation of decomposition, discretization, and environment.

 ## Test Problem Discretizations
-[This Document](1_D_swept_equations.pdf) explains the numerical methods used in these programs
+[This Document](docs/1_D_swept_equations.pdf) explains the numerical methods used in these programs

 ## Swept Scheme
-[This Document](Swept_1_D_Scheme_Description.pdf) explains the swept algorithm and it's motivation.
+[This Document](docs/Swept_1_D_Scheme_Description.pdf) explains the swept algorithm and it's motivation.

+## Test Hardware
+GPU Performance Tests were run on an NVIDIA Tesla K40c GPGPU CPU Performance Tests were run on a single Intel Xeon E5-2630 @ 2.4 GHz with 8 cores and max 16 threads.

 ## Dependencies
 ### Hardware